Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

 \subsection{New Insights into Stealthiness}

-Here we compare different attacks on their imperceptibility and also other finer-grained stealthiness characteristics. \textbf{General conclusion:} \textit{Stealthiness may be at odds with transferability.} Figure~\ref{fig:vis} visualizes the adversarial images with their corresponding perturbations for different attacks.
+Here we compare different attacks on their imperceptibility and also other finer-grained stealthiness characteristics.
+In particular, we conduct a user study to validate our findings. \textbf{General conclusion:} \textit{Stealthiness may be at odds with transferability.} Fig.~\ref{fig:vis} visualizes the adversarial images with their corresponding perturbations for different attacks.
 Solely looking at these examples, we notice that different attacks yield dramatically different perturbations, although they are constrained by the same $L_{\infty}$ norm bound with $\epsilon=16$.
 In the following, we will demonstrate in more detail the distinct stealthiness characteristics of different attacks.

-\mypara{Imperceptibility} Table~\ref{tab:imper} reports the imperceptibility results for different attacks regarding five diverse perceptual similarity metrics.
-First of all, almost all the 23 transferable attacks are more perceptible than the PGD baseline although their perturbations are constrained in the same way.
-This means that the current transferable attacks indeed sacrifice imperceptibility for improving transferability.
-This finding also suggests that in order to achieve truly imperceptible attacks, using only the $L_{\infty}$ norm during the generation of the perturbations is insufficient.
-Instead, it requires a comprehensive constraint based on considering diverse perceptual measures.
-One exception is RFA$_{\infty}$, which achieves better SSIM performance than the PGD baseline.
-This might be because RFA$_{\infty}$ mainly introduces smooth perturbations but does not break image structures too much, as confirmed by the perturbation visualizations in Figure~\ref{fig:vis}.
+\mypara{Imperceptibility} Table~\ref{tab:imper} reports the imperceptibility of different attacks regarding five diverse perceptual similarity metrics.
+First of all, almost all the 23 transfer attacks are more perceptible than the PGD baseline although their perturbations are constrained in the same way.
+This means that the current transfer attacks indeed sacrifice imperceptibility for improving transferability.
+One exception is the SSIM performance of RFA, which is even better than the PGD baseline.
+This might be because RFA mainly introduces smooth perturbations but does not break image structures too much, as confirmed by the visualizations in Fig.~\ref{fig:vis}.
+We further calculate the luminance, contrast, and structure components of SSIM for those adversarial images, and the results confirm that SSIM yields a structure score of 0.916 (and contrast score of 0.893), which is 8.2\% (13.6\%) higher than the second best.